justindbilyeu/ITPU/README.md

 Apache-2.0 • Pre-alpha

 ---
+# ITPU: Making Information Flow as Fast as Matrix Math

+You know how your phone gets hot when it's thinking really hard?
+There's a whole category of math that computers are terrible at - measuring how information flows between things.
+Like figuring out which brain signals predict which thoughts, or which genes cause which diseases.
+Right now it takes forever and burns tons of energy.

+**We're building hardware that makes that math as fast as regular math.**

+## Why This Matters
+[Current technical content follows...]
 ## What is ITPU (in plain English)

 Modern chips are great at matrix math (good for neural nets) but bad at measuring information itself.
 Many real problems—BCI/neuroscience, medical image registration, causal discovery—need **entropy/MI** and **k-NN statistics** fast and in streaming form.